12 Things to Do at Tellus Science Museum

 In the Science in Motion Gallery, take great pictures “wearing” an astronaut suit.
 You’ll also find vintage transportation vehicles, including automobiles and bicycles, and even a 1950s helicopter and a replica of the Wright Brothers’ original 1903 airplane, the “Wright Flyer” as you learn about the evolution of transportation.

 Whether they introduce robotic animals or the science of motorcycles, special displays rotate through the galleries.
 One every visit you’ll discover something different!
-Check the website for current exhibits, like The World at Your Fingertips, which explores the technologies that make up the smartphone.
+Check the website for current exhibits, like Science Fiction, Science Fact, which explores the technologies science fiction predicted.